satkar605/retention-optimizer/prescriptive-analysis.md

   |H| ≈ 127 customers
 ```

-**Interpretation:** At least 60% of high-risk customers must receive proactive outreach.
+At least 60% of high-risk customers must receive proactive outreach.
 This prevents the optimizer from ignoring at-risk customers in favor of only high-value targets.

 **Business Justification:** Brand reputation and strategic mandate require reaching out to customers about to churn.